nikitavoloboev/data/focusing/rules.md

 - Always have water/tea next to me when working on something.
 Fill up the water/tea if it empties.
 - No meat or dairy products.
 Health and [ethical reasons](../life/compassion.md).
 - Focus on Whole Food, Plant-Based diet.

+## Compassion
+- Value each animal’s life as equal to that of my own.
+Don't eat anyone.
+- Minimise suffering caused to other people.
+Be consious of other people's feelings.

 ## Ergonomics
 - Sit up right.
 Don't slouch my back.
 Take breaks.